marimo-team/marimo/examples/control_flow/README.md

-# UI 🖱️
+# Control Flow

-These basic examples show how to use marimo's built-in UI elements.
+These basic examples show how to control execution of cells.

 > [!TIP]
 > New to marimo?
-Run `marimo tutorial intro` and `marimo tutorial ui`
+Run `marimo tutorial intro` and `marimo tutorial dataflow`
 > at the command line first!

 _Looking for examples on making chatbots?
 Check out the [`ai/chat`](../ai/chat)